-The road to Bluff takes you through some scrubby farmland as well as a number of industrial sites I have to say that after the Catlins I didn’t think much of the drive even the arrival into Bluff is marked by the tumbling down freezing works but also by this sign.
+The road to Bluff takes you through some scrubby farmland as well as several industrial sites.
+I have to say that after the Catlins I didn’t think much of the drive even the arrival into Bluff is marked by the tumbling down freezing works but also by this sign.

-27 years ago when we visited we had taken the obligatory photo at Stirling Point but when we arrived this time it was impossible to find a park especially given the size of our camper, so I parked on the hill area whilst Sarah went out to take a couple of photos.
-Since we didn’t know how long we would be in town we felt it was better to get the shot whilst we could.
+27 years ago, when we visited, we had taken the obligatory photo at Stirling Point.
+When we arrived this time, it was impossible to find a park, especially given the size of our camper.
+So I parked on the hill area while Sarah went out to take a couple of photos.
+Since we didn’t know how long we would be in town, we felt it was better to get the shot while we could.

 Just before we left the Point a lady came up to us to let us know that there was a freedom camping area just outside town by the old freezing works, we thanked her for this info thinking we would at least have a look on the way back past.

-Finding a large parking area next to the tank farm we sat down for a bite to eat.
-It was a very pretty spot with a mural painted along the surrounding concrete wall that appeared to have only just been done.
-With lunch done it was over the road for a well deserved icecream.
+Finding a large parking area next to the tank farm, we sat down for a bite to eat.
+It was a beautiful spot with a mural painted along the surrounding concrete wall that appeared to have only just been done.
+With lunch done, it was over the road for a well-deserved icecream.

-We decided that we would have a look at the freedom camp but had a little difficulty finding it as the camp is not listed on any of the camping app’s.
-After driving past the old freezing works Sarah mentioned that it was meant to be up the side road before the works.
-We drove up the road where the well set out area has a number of flat areas to park your van as well as the large sculpture that dominates the area.
-For those looking for the site it is the road directly opposite the Bluff sign shown above.
+We decided that we would have a look at the freedom camp but had a little difficulty finding it as the camp is not listed on any of the camping apps.
+After driving past the old freezing works, Sarah mentioned that it was meant to be up the side road before the works.
+We drove up the road where the well set out area has several flat areas to park your van as well as the large sculpture that dominates the area.
+For those looking for the site, it is the road directly opposite the Bluff sign shown above.

-Heading out again but this time turning right towards the wind farm the path followed the boundry of the old freezing works before bordering a farm.
-There was a reasonably well made track this time with an easy walk along the shoreline.
-Compared to some of the nice sandy beaches we have seen recently this was quite a different coastline but in its own way very pretty.
+Heading out again but this time turning right towards the wind farm, the path followed the boundary of the old freezing works before bordering a farm.
+There was a reasonably well-made track this time with a leisurely walk along the shoreline.
+Compared to some of the beautiful sandy beaches we have seen recently this was quite a different coastline but in its own way very pretty.
 The only thing spoiling the walk was the amount of broken concrete and rusty metal that appeared to have just been shoved over the small cliffs hard to know who had done this maybe illegal dumping.
-We might have walked all the way up to the wind farm but I rolled my ankle and didn’t feel comfortable with continuing on.
-It was also very strange to find a pair of leather shoes about 2 kms from the camp seemed like a really strange place to leave them.
+We might have walked all the way up to the wind farm, but I rolled my ankle and didn’t feel comfortable with continuing on.
+It was also extraordinary to find a pair of leather shoes about 2 km’s from the camp seemed like a strange place to leave them.

 It was another of those I’ve seen you before moments when we returned from the walk to discover Campbell and his partner parked next to us in their van Adventure before Dementia as we had parked next to them in Dunedin for a couple of days we had also met them in Auckland about 6 months ago in Albany when they had made a trip home for a family event.
 They have been touring the South Island now for almost 3 years and are coming to the end of their travels ready to settle down.
 I don’t think we will be on the road that long!

-This camp is also very popular with the locals who are collecting Paua , Kina as well as other seafood but also popular with the fisheries officers who visited on a regular basis inspecting catches when they timed their arrival to co-ordinate with someone returning with their catch.
+This camp is also very popular with the locals who are collecting Paua, Kina as well as other seafood.
+Also popular with the fisheries officers who visited regularly.
+Inspecting catches when they timed their arrival to co-ordinate with someone returning with their catch.
 The officers also made us feel safer by their presence in the area.

 The following morning it was up early to get back to Stirling Point to grab the shots we had missed out on the previous day.
 Thankfully parking was a little easier giving us time to have a decent look around before the crowds turned up.